pixelbyaj/sitePage/README.md

  verticalAlignMiddle: false,
 ```
 #### Navigation
 * anchors: Set true|false.
-If you require a menu set it as a true (By defaul it is true) and if not require set it as false.
+If you require a menu set it as a true (By defaul it is false) and if not require set it as false.
 * sameurl: Set true|false.
 While navigating the url will change
         navigation: 'vertical',//horizontal|vertical
         hamburger: {